 Vomiting can be caused by many things, most commonly gastroenteritis (the "stomach flu").
-Vomiting can cause kids to lose fluids, salts, and minerals, so it's important to make sure these are replaced.
+Vomiting (throwing up) can cause kids to lose fluids, salts, and minerals, so it's important to make sure these are replaced.

 1. Don't feed milk products or solid foods to a child who has been vomiting.